What is a function in Python?

 def greet(name): """ This function greets to the person passed in as a parameter """ print("Hello, " + name + ".
 Good morning!")

 Once we have defined a function, we can call it from another function, program, or even the Python prompt.
 To call a function we simply type the function name with appropriate parameters.

 >>> greet('Paul') Hello, Paul.
 Good morning!

-Note: Try running the above code into the Python shell to see the output.
+Try running the above code in the Python program with the function definition to see the output.

 The first string after the function header is called the docstring and is short for documentation string.
-It is used to explain in brief, what a function does.
+It is briefly used to explain what a function does.

 Although optional, documentation is a good programming practice.
 Unless you can remember what you had for dinner last week, always document your code.